Ginga Hyōryū Vifam: Production

 The series was conceived by Gundam creator Yoshiyuki Tomino and directed by Takeyuki Kanda.
 It included mechanical designs by artists Kunio Okawara (who previously designed mecha for the Mobile Suit Gundam anime series) and Mamoru Nagano, as well as character designs by the late Toyoo Ashida (famous for his work in Magical Princess Minky Momo).

 The show's intro theme, "Hello Vifam", was composed and sung by Japanese artist David Mann, with lyrics by Jeanette Mann, and performed by the progressive rock band TAO.
 The theme is one of the first Japanese anime title songs written entirely in English.

 Galactic Drifter Vifam premiered in Japan on Japan News Network's television stations (including MBS and TBS) between October 21, 1983, and September 8, 1984.

+After the TV series, four OVAs were released.
+The first two were recaps.
+The third OVA is a side story that takes place during the TV series.
+The fourth OVA is an epilogue.

-A remake of the series, Ginga Hyōryū Vifam 13 (銀河漂流バイファム13, Ginga Hyōryū Baifamu Sātīn), aired on MBS and its affiliated networks between March 21, 1998, and October 3, 1998.
+An "interquel" series, Ginga Hyōryū Vifam 13 (銀河漂流バイファム13, Ginga Hyōryū Baifamu Sātīn), aired on MBS and several independent stations between March 21, 1998, and October 3, 1998.

 The first series was also later re-run in Japan on Animax on December 23, 2006.